 This policy covers the approach of Cambourne Village College to the delivery of relationships and sex education for all pupils.
 It has been produced by the Head of PSHE through consultation with the parent and pupil body, the pastoral team, school governors and professional colleagues.
-It was discussed and put forward for consultation by the Governors on 22 September 2020.
+It was discussed and put forward for consultation by the Governors in December 2023.